deNBI/cloud-user-docs/wiki/quickstart.md

 **Windows**

 Start ‘puttygen’ and click on generate.
 You need to move your mouse cursor above the grey field to create enough entropy.
-Enter a passphrase, twice.
+Enter a passphrase and confirm the input.
 Save your private and public key into separate files e.g, new_id.ppk and new_id.key